madhavansb/flutter-Scopelt/README.md

 --

+Create a SQL databse for storing the data from the csv file or directly add to the MySQL Databse and call the database using the python program to call as an API

 first run the data.py program that stores the data in the sql databse in this give your user name and your password then run api.py program file